-I like to make assumptions, so my first assumption is that you have been in the space of AI for some time now or you're an enthusiast who has heard about some of the amazing feats that Reinforcement learning has helped AI researchers to achieve.
+I like to make assumptions, so my first assumption is that you have been in the space of AI for some time now or you're an enthusiast who has heard about some of the amazing feats that reinforcement learning has helped AI researchers to achieve.

-You might have looked around for some introductory guide to reinforcement learning and seen articles with so much maths, this post is different, I won't intimidate you with so many equations, my goal here is to give you a high-level intuition of RL with a lot of the intimidating maths left out.
+You might have looked around for some introductory guide to reinforcement learning and seen articles with so much maths, this post is different.
+I won't intimidate you with so many equations, my goal here is to give you a high-level intuition of RL with a lot of the intimidating maths left out.

 So what is Reinforcement learning of RL?

-Reinforcement learning (RL) is a trial and error form of learning in which an agent acting in a given environment learns to take optimal actions at every state it encounters in such an environment with the ultimate goal to increase/maximize a numerical reward function.
+Reinforcement learning (RL) is a trial-and-error form of learning in which an agent acting in a given environment learns to take optimal actions at every state it encounters in such an environment with the ultimate goal to increase/maximize a numerical reward function.

 An agent is an actor in an environment with a clear goal to maximize a numerical reward function.